 It is a challenging job, but as a teacher, it is exactly what we have to do.

-This is the first of three posts about test prep, be sure to check back to read about How to Help Your Students Achieve More with Goal Setting, and How to Differentiate Test Prep to Reach More Students.
+This is the first of three posts about test prep, be sure to check back to read about How to Help Your Students Achieve More with Goal Setting, and 5 Tips for a Successful STAAR Review.